April 2, 2013

 - Cut fruit and assemble into stacks.

-- Press a popsicle stick through the fruit and freeze until solid.
+- Press a popsicle stick through the fruit and freeze until solid, about 2 hours.

 - Prepare a baking sheet with parchment paper.

 - Melt the chocolate along with the coconut oil on the stove-top or in the microwave, stirring frequently to prevent burning.
 Once completely melted, remove the frozen fruit from the freezer.

 - Dip the fruit in the chocolate, let the excess drip off and then place on the sheet to harden.

 - If desired, dip the chocolate covered side immediately in chopped nuts or coconut before placing them on the sheet to harden.